IDoCodingStuffs/python-doodles/freeform-log.md

 ### 11 PM
 Nah it just converged to local minima because predicting everything as 0 is overrepresented.
 I need to add FocalLoss and oversample.

+## 6/22
+### 8 AM
+I need to prepare for the AI midterm today.
+Did not implement FocalLoss but did implement oversampling.
+Let's see if it helps first.

+### 10 AM
+It is somewhat helping.
+For one of the levels it started getting pink in the middle of the diagonal.
+Let me try changing up the sample weights (2^class vs class * 4) a little and try again.